 I started the night out with a salad a few hours before the big game.
 I had intended to buy a burger and enjoy that, too, keeping a lot of the protein sources I usually eat on the burger added to prevent me from getting super hungry (peanut butter, fried egg, bacon… just to name a few).
 Well, the allure of free Super Bowl food won out and I have now paid the price.
 I gained a butt ton of weight.

 Since I began the final stretch of my time in North Dakota I started eating clean.
 Plain chicken breasts and rice.
 Bags of vegetables.
 Protein based cereals.
 Meal bars that are healthy.
 Soup.
 These are the things that helped me lose 10 pounds in 5 days.
 I gained 6 of those pounds back in one sitting.
 Damn me.

 Writing this I am preparing to go lift weights until I sweat good and heavy.
 I am going to do squats until my legs cry out in agony for me to stop.
-I am going to do deadlifting that will cause my muscles to quiver when I’m done because they’ll have gotten such a workout that they think I’m done.
+I am going to do deadlifting that will cause my muscles to quiver and then use ligandrol for my muscle to get bigger and recover quick.
 I will curl, pull, fly, and press everything until I’m so tired that I want to just sleep right then and there.
 This is how I plan on getting back on track.